JenJayme/tricking/README.md

 ## Acknowledgements
 * Credit goes to my son, Cole Jayme, for suggesting the topic, researching the connection between tricking and physics, and providing all of the content for this site.
+* Much respect to the tribe at [Loopkicks Tricking](https://www.loopkickstricking.com/), a group of amazing athletes who offer excellent coaching, lessons and camps for people of all abilities to learn tricking.